 With a second lockdown now in force, the government has tweaked financial support schemes for self-employed workers affected by COVID-19.
-Here’s everything you need to know
+Here’s everything you need to know.

 As things change rapidly during the coronavirus (COVID-19) crisis, this guide will be updated regularly to reflect changes in rules and regulations.

 Last year the government introduced the Self-Employment Income Support Scheme (SEISS) to help workers not covered by its national ‘Furlough’ scheme.

 The scheme is designed to pay out a lump sum to eligible self-employed workers whose incomes had been hit by COVID-19 restrictions.
 The scheme covers a certain proportion of a self-employed worker’s profits, as reported in tax returns over the last three years.

 Here’s what it means for you.

-The government has announced that the Self-Employment Income Support Scheme will be extended, with two further grants being paid out.
+The government has announced that the third Self-Employment Income Support Scheme grant will be extended by 3 months, covering a total 6-month period.

-So if an eligible worker’s trading profits were worth an average of £2,000 per month in the last tax year, then they’ll receive £6,000 in one lump sum (the average monthly trading profit multiplied by 3).
+So if an eligible worker’s trading profits were worth an average of £2,000 per month in the last tax year, then they would have received £2,400 in one lump sum (40% of the average monthly trading profit multiplied by 3).

 But the government has now increased this grant to cover 55% of a worker’s average monthly trading profits over three months, up to a maximum cap of £5,160.